fboender/lockdown/README.md

   installation) significantly reduces the security of Lockdown.
 An attacker that knows Lockdown is running can manipulate the binary, the daemon and the daemon configuration file.
 System wide installation is recommended

 * Lockdown is meant to protect against drive-by credential harvesting and cannot protect against an attacker that has prolonged access to locked projects.
 The longer an attacker has access to your account, the higher the risk of failure

+* Lockdown makes *no* attempt to thwart anything running as your user from obtaining the passwords to private keys, other than never storing passwords on disk.
+There's no fancy memory protection or wiping.

+* Basically if a process dumps the memory of a Lockdown process while you're entering a private key's password, it's probably game over.
+See also the next item.

 You should take into consideration the following advice: